yochaigal/cairn/resources/relics.md

 - A dark red shortsword with inscriptions of scenes of ancient battles on it.
 - Spend a charge to give yourself the strength of a demigod for the length of a single feat (bend bars, lift gates, hurl boulders)
  - **Recharge** It deals a killing blow to a creature stronger than any human, living or dead.

+#### Bird Bomb, 1 charge
+- Fragile egg that releases an incredible stench that makes all folks around it vomit.
+How do you carry such an item?
+What happens if the egg breaks in your pack during combat?
+- **Recharge**: Bury the shell in a grave.
+The next morning there will be three more eggs there.